 The Returning Officer for Fareham needs people to carry out various duties at election time which is nearly always the first Thursday in May.
 This may involve working at a polling station which is open from 7am to 10pm, assisting with postal votes or counting ballot papers.

-If you are interested in working for us at election time please complete an Application Form for Election Duties (73 KB)
+If you are at least 18 years old and interested in working for us at election time please complete an Application Form for Election Duties

 Tel: 01329 824588